danielbachhuber/gutenberg-migration-guide/filter-admin-post-thumbnail-html.md

 ## Gutenberg Equivalent

 [PostFeaturedImage](https://github.com/WordPress/gutenberg/tree/master/editor/components/post-featured-image) is a React component used to render the Post Featured Image selection tool.
-It includes a wp.hooks filter `editor.PostFeaturedImage` that enables developers to replace or extend it.
+It includes a wp.hooks filter `editor.PostFeaturedImage` (introduced in Gutenberg v3.3) that enables developers to replace or extend it.

 ## Examples
 Replace the contents of the panel: